WEDDING PHOTOGRAPHY FAQS

 Country house venues with gardens often have covered terraces, orangery spaces or elegant interior rooms with good natural light.
 Marquee weddings usually have solid flooring and side panels, and rain often adds atmosphere rather than causing problems.

 Portraits can still happen under trees, archways or just inside marquee entrances.
 In many cases, we simply adjust timing and step outside during lighter moments.
+Some of the most atmospheric images I have taken have been in soft rain.

 What about very hot summer weddings?

+Summer heat has become more common.
 For hot days, shaded areas such as tree-lined avenues, woodland edges or north-facing garden walls become ideal portrait locations.
 Venues with mature trees are particularly useful.

 We also adjust timing.
 Instead of shooting portraits in harsh midday sun, we often wait until later afternoon or early evening when light softens and temperatures drop.
+The aim is always for you to feel comfortable rather than rushed or overheated.

 On The Day